Braxt0n/regal-new-movies/README.md

 ```
 ## To-Do

-- **Add More Movie Sources**: Extend the script to fetch movie releases from additional websites.
+- **Upcoming Reminder**: Some showtimes are far off into the future, add an option to alert users when a movie has showtimes in the next two weeks that have been on sale for a while.
 - **Enhance Error Handling**: Improve error handling and logging.
 - **Add Custom Notification Options**: Allow users to customize notification messages.